For Authors|For Editors|For Reviewers

 8. Multiple, Duplicate, Concurrent Publication/Simultaneous Submission

 All manuscripts submitted to Discovery Medicine must be original.
 Upon submission of a manuscript, it is assumed that no similar manuscript has been or will be submitted to any other journal for publication.
 It is considered unethical to submit an identical manuscript to more than one journal at the same time.
 Multiple submissions of the same paper can damage the reputation of journals if published in more than one journal.
 Duplicate publications or redundant publications (re-packaging in different words of data already published by the same authors) will be rejected.
-A flowcharts on dealing with Redundant Publications of COPE.
+A flowchart on dealing with Redundant Publications of COPE.

 9. Plagiarism and Other Fraud

 It is the responsibility of the authors to ensure that they pay particular attention to the originality of their work.
 Upon submission, all manuscripts are rigorously evaluated to identify any previously published material.
 Discovery Medicine utilizes a combination of iThenticate, and searching on titles in PubMed and Google, to screen submitted manuscripts against published studies and other relevant sources.
-Concerning the submitted figures, images are routinely examined for the presence of duplicated, or otherwise apparently anomalous, data.
+Concerning the submitted figures, images are routinely examined for the presence of duplicated, or otherwise anomalous, data.
 Authors should therefore retain their unprocessed data and metadata files, as the Editor may request them to aid in the evaluation of the manuscript.
 Authors should note that, if the unprocessed data are unavailable, this may lead to a delay in manuscript evaluation until the issue is resolved.

 If the Discovery Medicine Editor has a reason to suspect that a manuscript is plagiarized or fraudulent, they reserve the right to raise their concerns to the authors’ sponsoring institution and any other relevant bodies.
 In cases where plagiarism is suspected, a preliminary investigation will be conducted following the guidance offered in the flowcharts of the Committee on Publication Ethics (COPE) and the guidelines of ICMJE.
-Every suspected act of unethical publishing behaviour will be looked into.
-If plagiarism is detected, the manuscript containing the plagiarism will be obviously marked on each page of the PDF.
+Every suspected act of unethical publishing behavior will be looked into.
+If plagiarism is detected, the manuscript containing the plagiarism will be marked on each page of the PDF.
 Manuscripts in which plagiarism has been detected will not be considered for publication.
 In cases where the paper has already been published, depending on the extent of the plagiarism, the paper may also be formally retracted.

 Image Manipulation: